aburgasser/splat/docs/index.rst

 >>> spt,unc = splat.classifyByStandard(sp,spt=['T5','T9'])
 >>> result = splat.classifyByTemplate(sp,spt=['T6','T9'],nbest=5)

-The last line returns a dictionary containing the best 5 template matches to the Spectrum ``sp``.
+The last line returns a dictionary containing the best 5 template matches.

 * To compare a spectrum to another spectrum or a model, use `compareSpectra()`_ :